Finding Nemo: Accolades

 At the 76th Academy Awards, Finding Nemo became the first Pixar film to win the Best Animated Feature category, defeating Brother Bear and The Triplets of Belleville.
-The film received two more Academy Award nominations for Best Original Screenplay and Best Sound Editing, losing both to Lost in Translation and Master and Commander: The Far Side of the World respectively.
+The film received three more Academy Award nominations for Best Original Screenplay, Best Original Score and Best Sound Editing, but lost to Lost in Translation, The Lord of the Rings: The Return of the King and Master and Commander: The Far Side of the World respectively.
 It also won the award for Best Animated Film at the Kansas City Film Critics Circle Awards, the Saturn Awards the Las Vegas Film Critics Society Awards, the National Board of Review Awards, the Online Film Critics Society Awards, and the Toronto Film Critics Association Awards.
 The film received many other awards, including: Kids Choice Awards for Favorite Movie and Favorite Voice from an Animated Movie (Ellen DeGeneres), and the Saturn Award for Best Supporting Actress (Ellen DeGeneres).

 The film was also nominated for two Chicago Film Critics Association Awards, for Best Picture and Best Supporting Actress (Ellen DeGeneres), a Golden Globe Award for Best Motion Picture – Musical or Comedy, and two MTV Movie Awards, for Best Movie and Best Comedic Performance (Ellen DeGeneres).

 In June 2008, the American Film Institute revealed its "Ten Top Ten", the best 10 films in 10 "classic" American film genres, after polling over 1,500 people from the creative community.
 Finding Nemo was acknowledged as the 10th best film in the animation genre.
 It was the most recently released film among all 10 lists, and one of only three movies made after the year 2000 (the others being The Lord of the Rings: The Fellowship of the Ring and Shrek).